 The Redmond Cup

-The Redmond Cup tournament is the longest running and most prestigious youth tournament in the United States.
+The Redmond Cup is the longest running and most prestigious youth tournament in the United States.
 Named after professional 9-dan Michael Redmond and first organized by his family, the tournament was created to encourage play among grade school children and to discover excellence among North American youth players.
-Sponsored by both the Ing Foundation and the American Go Foundation, the tournament has been one of the continent's premiere youth events since 1994.
+It was initially sponsored by the Ing Foundation, with additional support from the American Go Foundation.
+The tournament has been one of the continent's premiere youth events since 1994, and is currently funded by the AGA, with support from the AGF.
+Michael Bull ran the event for the first twenty years, before passing the hat on to Paul Barchilon and Justin Teng.

 Organization and Prizes